 The quality and maturity of Madonna's material continued to increase as she reached the latter half of the '80s, especially when it comes to this watermark single.
 For the first time in her career, Madonna tackled a serious subject - teen pregnancy - with aplomb and a unique narrative perspective.
 In doing so, she doesn't neglect the polished hooks that had already become her trademark, and with the aid of a Danny Aiello cameo in the song's video she delivered a total package pop single.

 For this somewhat overlooked gem from the otherwise forgettable Who's That Girl soundtrack, Madonna returned with a primo dance-pop tune that skillfully recalled her earlier years while emphasizing her improvements as a musician in the ensuing years.
-When the verse kicks off with the line, "You met your match when you met me," the listener is struck with an explosive melody and an even more transcendent display of vocals from a performer who really never seemed to falter in the '80s.
+When the verse kicks off with the line, "You met your match when you met me," the listener is struck with an explosive melody and an even more transcendent display of uncannily appropriate lyrics from a performer who rarely seemed to falter during the '80s.

 10. "Like a Prayer"

-Aside from the much-publicized controversy over her video for this song, Madonna was simply never more buoyant and inspiring than on this exemplary tune, which I feel is probably one of her last truly great songs.
-This is a great performance, perfectly produced and arranged, that would work within any era or genre.
+Aside from the much-publicized controversy over her memorable music video for this song, Madonna was simply never more buoyant and inspiring than on this exemplary tune, which is probably one of her last truly great songs.
+In all facets, the tune features a great performance, perfectly produced and arranged, that would have worked well within any era or genre.
 Anyone still wondering if Madonna was truly an important '80s artist need look no further than here for confirmation.